HannoReuvers/LogisticRegression/README.md

 ===== OTHER FILES ====

- - HabermanDataSet.sqlite contains the data set for the empirical analysis.
+ The file haberman.txt contains the data set for the empirical analysis.